icodigo/myp5js/README.md

 **Instructions:**

-Clone repository to empty directory, adding .git at the end so that all the branches are cloned.
+To clone repository this repository with all branches to an empty directory.

 git clone https://github.com/aurelianonava/myp5js.git .git

 Then:

         1. git config --boot core.bare flase
         2. git reset --hard